Dr. Darryl Millis is Professor of Orthopedic Surgery and Chief of Surgery

 rehabilitation and physical therapy in Buenos Aires, Argentinia.

-Dr. Streram finished vet school in 2010 at the University of Melbourne.
+Dr. Priya completed her Veterinary Studies in 2010 from the University of Melbourne.

 Elena Tognato graduated with laudem in 2006 at the University of Veterinary